 International Tiger Day: History

-International Tiger Day was established in 2010 at Saint Petersburg Tiger Summit in Russia to raise awareness about the decline of wild tiger numbers, leaving them in the brink of extinction and to encourage the work of Tiger conservation.
-In the Summit, a declaration was made that Governments of tiger populated countries had vowed to double the tiger population by 2020.
+International Tiger Day was established in 2010 at Saint Petersburg Tiger Summit in Russia to raise awareness about the decline of wild tiger numbers, leaving them on the brink of extinction, and to encourage the work of Tiger conservation.
+In the Summit, a declaration was made that Governments of tiger-populated countries had vowed to double the tiger population by 2020.

-Several events every year are organised by animal organisations like WWF, IFAW, and the Smithsonian Institute.
+Several events every year are organized by animal organizations like WWF, IFAW, and the Smithsonian Institute.

 Reasons behind the declining population of Tigers

-- Habitat loss: Nowadays and with the increasing population forest are becoming less in numbers.
+2. Habitat loss: Nowadays and with the increasing population forest are becoming less in number.
 Clearing of forests for several reasons like agriculture, industries, etc. made a loss of around 93% of the natural habitats of tigers.

-- Climate Change: With the rise of sea level due to climate change lead to wiping out of Sundarbans one of the habitats of Royal Bengal Tigers.
+3. Climate Change: With the rise of sea level due to climate change lead to wiping out of Sundarbans one of the habitats of the Royal Bengal Tigers.

 According to the report released by Prime Minister Narendra Modi namely 'All India Tiger Estimation Report 2018' India has achieved its 2022 target of tiger population in the country.
 India now has 2,967 tigers.
 The growth in the 4th cycle of the Tiger Census has been 33 percent.
 4 years before the deadline, India has achieved a target.
 Nine years ago in St. Petersburg, it was decided to double the population of the tiger by 2022.